 Purple Loosestrife is an erect introduced invasive perennial grows 3 to 7 feet in height.
 There are multiple stems from the base and main stems have 4 or more angles and branch frequently.
 Stems are usually hairy within the inflorescence.

 The leaves are 1 1/2 to 4 inches long, lance like, downy, smooth edges, stalkless and clasping.
 They are opposite but can have whorls of 3.

-Flowers: The purple to reddish flowers are 1/2 to 1 inch wide and are 6-parted and have a wrinkled appearance; however, many flowers may only have 5 petals.
-The hairy calyx tube is green with noticeable veins and with 5 to 6 teeth, or appendages, on the tip.
+Flowers: The purple to reddish flowers are 1/2 to 1 inch wide, are 6-parted and have a wrinkled appearance; however, many flowers may only have 5 petals.
+The hairy calyx tube is green with noticeable veins and with 5 to 6 very narrow teeth, or appendages, on the tip.
 Flowers may have a short stalk but they are usually stalkless.
 There are 2 sets of stamens, 8 to 10 in total, alternately longer and shorter with the longest protruding from the flower tube and the shortest barely protruding; these have white filaments and yellow anthers.
 The long single style has a knob-like tip.
 Both the style and the stamen filaments tone to pinkish-purple at maturity.
 Flowers do not self-pollinate.

 The plant is exceedingly invasive.
 Each plant can produce up to 2.7 million tiny seeds which are viable for years.

 Habitat: Purple Loosestrife occupies the aquatic edges of streams, lakes, swamps, etc. It grows from a taproot with lateral rhizomes and the stem secures itself with dense woody roots that are impossible to pull by hand on mature plants.